gmherb/envtab/README.md

     export EXAMPLE_ENTRY=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/local/go/bin:/other/bin

 ## TODO
+- In edit subcommand, ensure no duplicate keys (otherwise it will be overwritten)
 - Add support for PATH environemnt variable (done)
 - Fix Active/Total spacing in `ls` output when counts are double, or triple digits.
 - Allow passing filter/pattern arg to the listCmd.